daithioc95/MS3/README.md

 <img src="static/images/user-story-testing/mood-board.JPG">

-- When they scroll down, they can find inspiration in the quotes shown to them.
+- Once loaded, they can find inspiration in the quotes provided.

 <img src="static/images/user-story-testing/mood-board-generated.JPG">

-##### As a visitor, I would like to search quotes/authors/books from the database so that I can research quotes in the database depending on my specific interest.
+- <b>As a visitor, I would like to search quotes/authors/books from the database so that I can research quotes depending on my specific interest.</b>
-- The user can use the homepage search bar to search Quotes, tags and Authors.
+    - The user can use the homepage search bar to search quotes, tags and authors.

 <img src="static/images/user-story-testing/homepage-searchbar.JPG">

 - The user can use the Authors.HTML search bar to search by Author only.

+static/images/user-story-testing/authors-searchbar.JPG

 - The user can use the Books.HTML search bar to search by Book only.

 <img src="static/images/user-story-testing/books-searchbar.JPG">

+-Example of search results (from the quotes.html page)

 <img src="static/images/user-story-testing/searchbar-results.JPG">

-##### As a visitor, I would like to register and login so that I can view my favourite quotes/authors/books.
+- <b>As a visitor, I would like to register and login so that I can view my favourite quotes/authors/books.</b>
 - The user can register by selecting the register button in the navbar.

 <img src="static/images/user-story-testing/navbar-register.JPG">